DIY - Finishing Techniques

 • failure to comply with freezing or drying times

-• non-compliance with the mixing ratio with catalyst
+• not respecting the mixing ratio with catalyst

 • incompatibility between finish coats

-• spraying wrong - air pressure too high or too low, distance to object too high or too low
+• spraying wrong - air pressure too high or too low, distance to the object too great or too small

 • too much pigment in the base product

-• wood with a high resin/oil/tin content requiring a first coat of insulator to be applied before the usual finish
+• wood with a high resin/oil/tin content that requires a first coat of insulating coat to be applied before the regular finish

 film adhesion